taliesins/chef-windows_autologin/README.md

 Enables/disables automatic logon using Windows [AutoAdminLogon](https://technet.microsoft.com/en-us/library/cc939702.aspx).

-Automatic logon uses the domain, username, and password stored in the registry to log users on to the computer when the system starts.
+Automatic logon uses the domain (optional), username, and password stored in the registry to log users on to the computer when the system starts.
 The Log On to Windows dialog box is not displayed.

 **WARNING:** Automatic logon allows other users to start your computer and to log on using your account.
 Also note that password is stored unencrypted under windows registry